rafaelcamaram/rafaelcamaram/README.md

 What do we need to build stellar products?
 I would say: **Consistency**, **Best Practices**, and **Passion** about what we're doing!

 - 🔭 I’m currently focused working with React/React Native applications
-- 🌱 I’m currently learning more about AWS and Svelte
+- 🌱 I’m currently learning more about Go
 - ⚡ Main skills used at the moment:
   - React | React Native | Redux | Svelte | Node | GraphQL | Gatsby